Secular Solstice: Background

 The origin of the secular solstice began after Arnold invited 20 friends to his house in 2011 for a holiday gathering.
 There, they "ate some food, sang some songs, and lit some candles" and "told stories about why the universe was the way it was and about what kind of people we wanted to be".
 At the end of the gathering they extinguished the last candle in the room and sat for a moment in darkness.
 The first official Secular Solstice event was held in 2013 in New York City and was funded through Kickstarter.
 In 2014, secular solstice events were also held in Oakland, California (in the Humanist Hall at the Fellowship of Humanity), as well as in Seattle, San Diego, and Leipzig, Germany.

 To fund the 2014 Solstice, Raymond Arnold created another Kickstarter funding round which raised $8,157 from 164 backers.
-From 2014-2017 the New York City secular solstice was held in the main auditorium at the New York Society for Ethical Culture.
+From 2014 to 2017, the New York City secular solstice was held in the main auditorium at the New York Society for Ethical Culture.